 He has a doctorate in sociology and is a senior lecturer at the University of Malta, within the Department of Sociology.
 His main research interests are environment, politics, social movements and social policy, and he has published several scientific contributions on these topics.
-He also co-edited the book Sociology of the Maltese Islands.
 He is one of the founders of the Malta Sociological Association and is a member of the European Sociological Association, the International Sociological Association and the Political Studies Association.

 Michael is an established drummer in the Malta rock scene.
 He co-founded the band Norm Rejection in 1994 and joined Dripht in 2000, releasing three albums and two EPs with Norm Rejection and three EPs with Dripht.

 Michael has been involved in civil society and environmental activism since the 1990s.
 He commenced his activism in 1994 with Moviment Graffitti.
 In 1997 he was instrumental in the change in legislation that meant that the selling of public land now required parliamentary approval.
 This followed protests and a six-day hunger strike against the Portomaso project, which involved the cheap sale of public land.
 That year Michael was also active in the successful campaign in favour of stipends.
 In 1999 he co-founded Front Kontra l-Golf Course, which eventually succeeded in stopping the development of a golf course the size of Sliema on agricultural land in Rabat.
 In 2003 Nature Trust gave Michael the Green Outstanding Personality award.